Explained: What EU resolution on CAA mean for India?

 Impact of the resolutions

-If passed, the resolution may increase pressure on the Indian government at a time when the government is facing protests across the country and abroad, including key European Union (EU) members such as Germany, of its handling of the situation in Jammu and Kashmir, the citizenship law and the NRC implementation in Assam.
+If passed, the resolution may increase pressure on the Indian government at a time when the government is facing protests across the country and abroad, including key European Union (EU) members such as Germany.
+The EU is unhappy with handling of the situation in Jammu and Kashmir, the citizenship law and the NRC implementation in Assam.

 Impact on India-EU relations

 The diplomatic backlash by the European lawmakers against India comes ahead of Prime Minister Narendra Modi's visit to Brussels for the India-EU summit in March.
 The European Union may raise the issue during Modi's visit to the country.
-The EU has already expressed concern about the situation in Kashmir as it cancelled foreign delegates visit to the valley.
+The EU has already expressed concern about the situation in Kashmir and it had also cancelled foreign delegates visit to the valley.

 Reports stated that some EU Ambassadors didn't want to be part of the group of envoys visiting Kashmir as they felt "certain restrictions in the programme were unfounded and mischievous".